-Academics from our Institute for Compound Semiconductors have delivered their first short course for Newport Wafer Fab Ltd.
+Academics from our Institute for Compound Semiconductors delivered a short course 10 times to 80 staff at Newport Wafer Fab Ltd.

-The pilot event was an opportunity for the client’s senior managers and engineers to enhance their knowledge of compound semiconductor electronics and photonics production.
+The training allowed staff from across the organisation to enhance their knowledge of compound semiconductor electronics and photonics production.

 Newport Wafer Fab excels in the fabrication of silicon wafers (ie a semiconductor) and is also a development centre for compound semiconductors and photonics production.
 This training was commissioned to provide their employees with an overview of compound semiconductor electronics and photonics, so that they have an increased understanding of how these technologies could be integrated successfully with the organisation’s existing procedures.